Pediatric Research Newsletter

 Patrick Brophy MD, MHCDS

 Patrick Brophy MD, MHCDS began his tenure as the eighth Chair of the Department of Pediatrics and Physician-in Chief of Golisano Children’s Hospital on January 1, 2018.
-He came to Rochester from the University of Iowa where he served as the Jean E. Robillard, MD Chair in Pediatric Nephrology, Professor of Pediatrics in the Carver College of Medicine, Assistant Vice President of eHealth and Innovation, Vice Chair of Clinical Innovation for the Department of Pediatrics, and Co-Director of the Integrated Special Populations Research Core in the University's Institute of Clinical and Translational Science.
+He came to Rochester from the University of Iowa where he served as the Jean E. Robillard, MD Chair in Pediatric Nephrology, Professor of Pediatrics in the Carver College of Medicine, Assistant Vice President of eHealth and Innovation, Vice Chair of Clinical Innovation for the Department of Pediatrics, and Co-Director of the Integrated Special Populations Research Core in the University of Rochester Clinical & Translational Science Institute.
 Dr. Brophy has a diverse research portfolio with basic, clinical, health care delivery, and translational interests all falling under the umbrella of, what has been termed, “lifespan research.”
 That is, looking at how actions taken early in life can impact development and health down the line, as well as reduce cost of care.

 A pediatric nephrologist by training with a clinical interest in critical care nephrology in the NICU setting, Dr. Brophy’s basic and clinical research focuses on renal development, with specific interest in acute kidney injury (AKI).
 His longstanding research in the area of AKI has involved multiple national and international consortia, including ppCRRT and ppAKI, as well as translational studies through the REPaIReD trial, a national investigation looking at proteomic AKI biomarkers in neonatal patients.
 Currently in the analysis stage, it will be one of the largest analytics studies completed to date.
 Dr. Brophy is also part of an international collaborative genetics network, which brings together physicians from around the world to coordinate mutational analysis research in selected disorders of the genitourinary tract, including bilateral renal agenesis (formerly Potter syndrome).
 Dr. Brophy is looking to expand this network, and in doing so, work closely with UR Medicine’s Maternal-Fetal Medicine group.
 One of Dr. Brophy’s most recent research findings is the identification of gene mutations in “GREB1L” (in the Vitamin A pathway), responsible for renal agenesis.
 While it is still under investigation, they have developed animal models in fish, frogs, and mice to uncover if levels of Vitamin A may be modulated to improve kidney development.
 If confirmed, recommendations may be made to ensure appropriate amounts of Vitamin A are being consumed prenatally, much like the current recommendations for folate to protect against neural tube defects.
 Working with collaborators across the country, he is continuing to explore this effect.